inivekin/abosa/abosa.typ

 we share if we can ionise,
 while we can give things free of rust, when base components oxidise.
-Please break me down an use each part if how they're joined does not suffice, they've proven well in pumping heart of oversensitive device.
+Please break me down and use each part if how they're joined does not suffice, they've proven well in pumping heart of oversensitive device.